 Professor of Business Finance at Carroll University

 Insurance Agent at P&C Insurance Services

 Professor of Finance at the University of Wisconsin, Parkside

 Professor of Marketing for the Austin E. Cofrin School of Business at UW-Green Bay

 - State of Wisconsin Department of Transportation.
-"Minimum Insurance Requirements."
-Accessed March 14, 2020.
+"Self-Insurance Certificate Application."
+Accessed December 15, 2022.

 - Wisconsin Office of the Commissioner of Insurance.
 "Consumer’s Guide to Auto Insurance."
 Accessed December 15, 2022.